 - Hotel champagne breakfast

-Your hot air ballooning flight over Melbourne starts when we either meet at your hotel or at the meeting location before first light.
+We'll start your hot air balloon ride over Melbourne at sunrise, meeting you either at your hotel or at the agreed-upon meeting spot.

-Your flight will last for approximately one hour.
-Afterward, we make our final landing, pack the balloon away and invite you to join us for a traditional champagne breakfast at the Amora Hotel Riverwalk Melbourne.
+Your flight time will probably be close to an hour.
+Afterward, we'll land for good, pack up the balloon, and invite you to a traditional champagne breakfast at the Amora Hotel Riverwalk Melbourne.

 - Minimum fitness level required: passengers need to be able to climb into the basket and stand for the hour's flight